 Pedigree

-When parents are not married or in a registered partnership, the father or the duo-mother can acknowledge the child.
-This is a formal act that creates a family law relationship between parent and child.
+If the parents are not married or in a registered partnership, the father or both mothers can recognize the child.
+This is a formal act that establishes a family relationship between the parents and the child.
+This legal step is an important part of the law of descent.

-• The acknowledging parent gains joint financial responsibility for the child.
+• The recognizing parent becomes jointly financially responsible for the child.

-• An inheritance bond is created between child and parent.
+• A legal right of inheritance is established between the child and the parent.

-• The acknowledging parent automatically acquires parental authority over the child.
+• The acknowledging parent automatically receives parental authority over the child.

-Parents can choose to acknowledge the child before birth.
-This is done through the municipality and offers the advantage that the child immediately has two legal parents at birth.
-After birth, the child can also be acknowledged, but this requires the personal presence of the parent.
+Parents may choose to recognize the child before birth.
+This is done through the municipality and has the advantage that the child has two legal parents from birth.
+The child can also be recognized after birth, but this requires the parents to be present in person.

-If the mother refuses to give permission for recognition, the father can apply to the court for substitute permission.
-In this case, the judge must establish that the father is the biological father of the child.
-This can be established with a DNA test.
-The judge then balances the rights of the father, mother and child.
+If the mother refuses to give consent to recognition, the father can apply to the court for substitute consent.
+In this case, the court must establish that the father is the child's biological father, often through DNA testing.
+The court then weighs the interests of the father, the mother and the child - a balancing act in family law.

-If a father refuses to acknowledge the child, the mother or the child themselves can have paternity established through the court.
-This still creates a family law bond, even if the father has since died, allowing the child to become an heir.
+If a father refuses to acknowledge the child, the mother or the child can have paternity determined by the court.
+This creates a family law relationship, even if the father is deceased, and allows the child to become an heir.
+This is an important procedure in the law of descent.

-Our family law attorneys in The Hague are ready to advise you on issues surrounding parentage and recognition.
-We are happy to help you make the right choices for your children's future.
-Please feel free to contact one of our family law attorneys.
+Our family law attorneys in The Hague are ready to advise you on matters relating to descent and recognition.
+We can help you make the right decisions for your children's future.
+Feel free to contact one of our family law attorneys.

 Sandra Verburgt